indyleo/dots-debian/README.md

 # My Dotfiles

-Distro I Use Is Pop-os
+Distro I Use Is Pop-os But Recompiled